graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `ObjectExecutionNode.SubFields` property type was changed from `Dictionary<string, ExecutionNode>` to `ExecutionNode[]`
 * `ExecutionNode.IsResultSet` has been removed
 * `ExecutionNode.Source` is read-only; additional derived classes have been added for subscriptions
+* `NameValidator.ValidateName` and `NameValidator.ValidateNameOnSchemaInitialize` accept an enum instead of a string for their second argument